rbarril75/FireFight/README.md

 FireFight
 =========

-A 3D flight-based shooter game using the jMonkeyEngine Java/OpenGL game engine.
+A 3D flight-based shooter game using the jMonkeyEngine OpenGL game engine.